zsabbagh/dd2480-assignment-4-plus/README.md

 3. does not add unnecessary whitespace changes (such as adding or removing empty lines)

 As mentioned, `pylint` verifies linting passes.
+Proof of this lies in the [diff.txt](diff.txt) file, which is basically a `git diff master 2-implement-limiter-class` command run.

 ## 6. Benefits and Drawbacks